matthijskrul/Conlanging/RST/index.rst

 langing, and although it is somewhat unfashionable nowadays among conlangers (I think), did not hesi tate to apply them to your typical post-Tolkienian fantasy setting, such as one for my D&D games.
 I wanted to develop at least one 'canonical' human, elven, and dwarven language, each with very different features and principles.
 The human is inspired (among other things) by Austronesian and Polynesian languages; the elvish one by polysynthesis in native North America (albeit with a more traditionally 'elvish' phonology); the dwarvish one has a heavy nominal syntax and takes inspiration from Bantu and Australian languages.
 They are quite incomplete, some more so than others, and I tinker on them whenever I have the time.
 In due course I might make other ones also.
 Each is, of course, properly evolved from an ancestor, but as the conworld is my D&D setting, that information is so far implicit.
+The Dwarvish language is currently the best developed and has the best and most material, so far;
+the Human language is very incomplete, while the Elvish is very old and in that sense relatively 'naive', dating from when I was first beginning with conlanging.
+I nonetheless present the Dwarvish and the Elvish here and will update them as I work on them.
+The files for the Human language will follow when I have more material to present.

 Of course, part of the exercise is also to teach myself the relevant markup and technical writing skills using these conlangs as a template.
 Since the originals are ODT files made in LibreOffice rather casually